Note

 Due to the way APT repos work, and how hosting companies cost money, I came up with a novel way to "host" the repo.

-This is the code for the CF worker.
-Nothing fancy:
+This is the code for the Cloudflare worker:

 export default {